-The FIT/UCE Employee Assistance Program (EAP) addresses personal problems which may affect an individual employee's ability to function on the job.
-These problems include: personal or job-related stress, family or marital problems, legal or financial difficulties, alcohol/drug abuse, and other behavioral/medical problems.
-The basic purpose of the program is to help employees with these problems in order to improve their personal productivity, their relations with their families, their unions, their employer, and the public they serve.
+The FIT/UCE Employee Assistance Program (EAP) addresses personal issues which may affect an individual employee's ability to function on the job.
+These issues include personal or job-related stress, family or marital issues, legal or financial difficulties, alcohol/drug abuse, and other behavioral/medical issues.
+The basic purpose of the program is to help employees with these issues in order to improve their personal productivity, their relations with their families, their unions, their employer, and the public they serve.

-FIT and the UCE recognize that these problems can be dealt with effectively through appropriate professional assistance.
-Helping employees who are motivated to resolve their problems is in the best interests of both employees and employers.
+FIT and the UCE recognize that these issues can be dealt with effectively through appropriate professional assistance.
+Helping employees who are motivated to resolve their issues is in the best interests of both employees and employers.
 An effective program will result in greater employee productivity.
-Therefore, an Employee Assistance Program developed and administered by the UCE and Administration of FIT benefits all employees.
+Therefore, an Employee Assistance Program developed and administered by the UCE and the Administration of FIT benefits all employees.

-The EAP consists of equal representations from labor and management.
+The EAP consists of equal representation from labor and management.
 The main objective

 of the EAP is to help employees preserve their physical and emotional health in order